MP Estate Planning UK

 Key Takeaways

-• Learn how to minimise tax liabilities on your overseas assets.
+• Learn how to use legitimate planning strategies to reduce IHT liabilities on overseas assets.

 Understanding Inheritance Tax Basics

 Understanding the basics of inheritance tax is crucial for UK residents with assets abroad.
-Inheritance tax is a complex topic, and its implications can be significant when foreign assets are involved.
+The rules are straightforward in principle but can become surprisingly complex when foreign assets enter the picture.

 Definition of Inheritance Tax

-Inheritance tax is a tax on the estate of someone who has passed away.
-It includes all assets, such as property, money, and possessions.
-In the UK, inheritance tax is charged at a rate of 40% on the value of the estate above the nil rate band, which is currently £325,000 for individuals.
+Inheritance tax (IHT) is a tax on the estate of someone who has passed away.
+It covers all assets — property, money, investments, and possessions.
+In the UK, IHT is charged at 40% on the value of the estate above the nil rate band (NRB), currently £325,000 per person.
+This NRB has been frozen since 2009 and is confirmed frozen until at least April 2031.
+A reduced rate of 36% applies if 10% or more of the net estate is left to charity.

-For UK residents with overseas assets, understanding how inheritance tax applies is vital.
-The tax implications of foreign assets can be complex, involving both UK tax laws and those of the country where the assets are located.
+For UK residents with overseas assets, understanding how IHT applies is vital.
+You may face the tax implications of foreign assets under both UK law and the laws of the country where the assets are located — potentially creating a double taxation issue.

 How it Applies to UK Residents

-UK residents are subject to inheritance tax on their worldwide assets, not just those in the UK.
-This means that if you have assets abroad, such as property or investments, these will be included in the calculation of your estate’s value for inheritance tax purposes.
+UK-domiciled individuals are subject to IHT on their worldwide assets, not just those held in the UK.
+This means that if you own a villa in Portugal, shares in a US company, or a bank account in Dubai, these are all included when calculating your estate’s value for IHT purposes.

 a detailed interior of a home office with a large window overlooking a scenic ocean view, a wooden desk with a laptop, documents, and a calculator, bookshelves lining the walls, warm lighting from a floor lamp, a plush leather chair, and a potted plant on the desk, conveying a sense of professionalism and contemplation around the topic of overseas property tax